 The app updates really quickly so if you’re wanting an early night or a lay in, simply adjust the time in your phone and you’ll find that the Yoto Player adjusts almost instantly – perfect for those nights where you want to sneak them into bed early!

-At £89.99 it’s not a cheap purchase but if you add up the different elements within it then it quickly becomes a little more palatable.
+At £99.99 it’s not a cheap purchase but if you add up the different elements it’s worth it.
 For example, a sleep training clock without any audio capabilities is around £30 on its own.
 Consider purchasing it for younger children and allowing it to grow with them.
 Then there’s the app functionality, the podcast, the wealth of different audio available not to mention the ability to make your own content up.There are a couple of different screen-free audio systems for kids out there and we think that this is one of the more flexible, especially given the ages that it will cover.